Tuʻi Kanokupolu: Captain Cook's observations

 Cook also wrote about "Feenou" (Finau ʻUlukalala of Vavaʻu); "Toobou", chief of "Annamouka" (Tupou chief of Nomuka); "Tooboueitoa", king of the surrounding islands of "Kottoo" (Tupoutoʻa, high chief of Kotu and the surrounding islands of Haʻapai); "Poulaho" (Paulaho the Tuʻi Tonga) and his son, "Fattafaihe" (Fatafehi) who was about twelve years old at the time; and "Toobou" (most likely the Tuʻi Kanokupolu of the time, as they were addressed as Tupou).

 While Cook described Maealiuaki as "old and in retirement", he also noted that the Tupou was younger and going blind from an eye problem; that Maealiuaki and Tupou were brothers; that there was a peaceful interaction between all the chiefs; and that respect was paid to the Tuʻi Tonga Paulaho and his son, Fatafehi.

 Finau Tukuʻaho, left Vavaʻu to gather provisions for Cook.
 When Cook told Finau Tukuʻaho that he would follow him to Vavaʻu, Finau Tukuʻaho refused and advised Cook there was no safe anchorage in Vavaʻu.
 In fact, Vavaʻu has a good anchorage, which Finau did not wish to reveal to Cook.

 Tuʻi Halafatai, 9th Tuʻi Kanokupolu

-Tuʻi Halfatai was the son of Tupoulahi muʻa.
+Tuʻi Halafatai was the son of Tupoulahi muʻa.